 A stone meteorite weighing 605 g was purchased by M. Graul and a sample was sent for analysis and classification to the Institut für Planetologie in Münster, Germany (K. Metzler).
 Analyses of NWA 13400 resulted in a classification of C3-ungrouped.
 In a subsequent study, the percentage mean deviation (PMD) of olivine fayalite values was used as an indicator of the degree of equilibration (Metzler et al., 2021).
 Northwest Africa 13400 has a PMD value between 5% and 10% and is therefore designated petrologic subtype 3.9.

 This carbonaceous chondrite has a low matrix abundance of 17 vol% with metal-bearing chondrules (up to 2.8 mm; ave.
 0.48 mm), chondrule fragments, and CAIs (up to 3.8 mm).
-An O-isotopic analysis was conducted at the Open University (R. Greenwood), and the meteorite has an oxygen three-isotope plot within the CVCK field.
-After further in-depth analyses of NWA 13400 as well as Coolidge (C4), Loongana 001 (C4), Los Vientos 051 (C3.9), and NWA 033 (C3.9), Metzler et al. (2021) assigned these five meteorites to a new CL group which derives its name from Loongana 001.
+An O-isotopic analysis was conducted at the Open University (R. Greenwood), and the meteorite has an oxygen three-isotope value that plots within the CVCK field (see diagram below).
+After further in-depth analyses of NWA 13400 as well as Coolidge (C4), Loongana 001 (C4), Los Vientos 051 (C3.9), and NWA 033 (C4), Metzler et al. (2021) assigned these five meteorites to a new CL group which derives its name from Loongana 001.

 Northwest Africa 13400 is shocked to stage S2 and is weathered to a grade of W2/3.
 The specimen of NWA 13400 shown above is a 0.847 g partial slice.
 The photos below show the reverse side and an edge-on view of this specimen, courtesy of Mirko Graul.